spring-epfl/zksk/README.md

 	second_subproof = DLRepProof(g2, "x2", y2)		# Remember this other syntax ?
 	proof = first_subproof | second_subproof

-The rest is the same as above.
-That is you still have to create a Prover and a Verifier by calling the `get_prover()` and `get_verifier()` methods of the Proof object.
+The rest is the same as above, that is you still have to create a Prover and a Verifier by calling the `get_prover()` and `get_verifier()` methods of the Proof object.
 The Or Prover will in fact be composed of one legit subprovers and  the rest will be simulators.

 > Tip : You don't need to provide all the secrets for the Or Proof.
 The compiler will draw at random which subproof to compute, but first eliminates those you did not provide secrets for.